tmsajin/Admin-Mail-Tester/readme.txt

 For more details, please visit the [plugin's GitHub page](https://github.com/tmsajin/WP-Admin-Mail-Tester).

-== Installation ==
+== Installation and Usage ==

-1. Upload the `wp-admin-mail-tester` folder to the `/wp-content/plugins/` directory.
+1. Upload the `wp-admin-mail-tester` folder to the `/wp-content/plugins/` directory via FTP or upload the ZIP file through the WordPress admin dashboard at 'Plugins' -> 'Add New'.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the 'Mail Tester' menu in your admin dashboard to send a test email.
+3. Once activated, you can find the plugin's page under the "Tools" menu in your WordPress admin dashboard.

+To send a test email:

+1. Navigate to **Tools -> Mail Tester**.
+2. The "To Address" field will be pre-filled with the site admin's email, but you can change it to any email address you want to test.
+3. Fill in the "Subject" and "Message" for your test email.
+4. Optionally, click the "Choose File" button to select a file from your computer to send as an attachment.
+5. Click the "Send Test Email" button.
+6. The page will reload and display a success or failure message at the top, which will help you confirm if your site's email functionality is working correctly.

 == Frequently Asked Questions ==